Tennis Guidelines 2020

 - Members may still have guests play, and we will continue with the same fee structure as last year, however the fees will not be due until the end of the season

-- There will be no round robins, tennis lessons or gatherings after playing until further notice
+- There will be no round robins or gatherings after playing until further notice

 Before Game Guidelines: